fsalum/puppet-puppetmaster/README.md

 Requirements
 ------------

-It requires the PuppetLabs Repository added before using the module on Debian systems.
-Use:
+It requires the PuppetLabs Repository added before using the module.

+For *Debian* systems:

 ```bash
 $ puppet module install puppetlabs-apt